 - qubit\index (int) The address of the qubit to measure. - classical\reg (int) The address of the classical bit to store the result.

-Set to None to measure for effect (discard result). - Returns The Quil Program with the appropriate measure instruction appended, e.g. MEASURE 0 [1]
+Returns The Quil Program with the appropriate measure instruction appended, e.g. MEASURE 0 [1]

 1.15.15 Program.reset